 Call Problem displays useful information regarding the quality of the call (i.e., static, dropped calls, silence, etc.).

 You can double-click the GIID to view the Case History of the interaction.

 - Interaction icons - Icons that indicate the type of interaction (i.e., notes, customer email, agent reply, etc.)

-- Date and Time - The date and time when the interaction entered the system or was initiated; time is given in the Universal Coordinated Time (UTC) time zone.
+- Date and Time - The date and time when the interaction entered the system or was initiated; time is given in Universal Coordinated Time (UTC).

 - From - The name of the interaction recipient (if known)

 - To - The name of the original destination of the interaction (if known)

 - Disposition - The disposition (if any) assigned to this interaction by the agent